code-and-effect/effective_test_bot/README.md

 Run `rake test:bot` to automatically check every route in your application against an appropriate test suite, without writing any code.

-Automatically fills forms with appropriate pseudo-random input, and checks for all kinds of errors and omissions along the way.
+Intelligently fills forms with appropriate pseudo-random input.

+Checks for all kinds of errors and omissions.

 Turn on tour mode to programatically generate an animated .gif of every workflow in your website.